Sysformer: Safeguarding Frozen Large Language Models with Adaptive System Prompts: Experimental Setup

 \textbf{Baselines.} We compare Sysformer with other safeguarding methods for frozen LLMs that make a single LLM call while keeping the user prompt unchanged.
 Thus, we consider two baselines that satisfy this requirement: \textbf{(1) Default System Prompt:} We consider a fixed system prompt taken from Llama-2-7B's system card~\citep{zheng2024prompt}: \textit{``You are a helpful, respectful and honest assistant.
 Always answer as helpfully as possible, while being safe.''}, and \textbf{(2) System Embedder:} Inspired by prompt tuning~\citep{lester2021power}, \citet{zheng2024prompt} proposed tuning the system prompt embedding in an end-to-end training paradigm.
 For a fair evaluation, we find the best-performing system prompt embedding by minimizing the same set of loss functions as ours.

-\textbf{Metrics.} We employ \textbf{LlamaGuard} that measures the proportion of responses that are classified as safe (identified using string matching) by the LlamaGuard model~\citep{inan2023llama}.
-We also employ an LLM-based \textbf{Refusal Rate} that measures the proportion of responses that refuse to respond to a given prompt using GPT-4o-mini (version 2024-02-01) followed by string matching.
+\textbf{Metrics.} We employ \textbf{LlamaGuard} (LG) that measures the proportion of responses that are classified as safe (identified using string matching) by the LlamaGuard model~\citep{inan2023llama}.
+We also employ an LLM-based \textbf{Refusal Rate} (RR) that measures the proportion of responses that refuse to respond to a given prompt using GPT-4o-mini (version 2024-02-01) followed by string matching.
 Both prompts are provided in Appendix~\ref{app:check_prompt}.
-We find the Refusal Rate for both harmful and safe prompts and use RR for safe prompts to assess safety compliance.
+We use the \textbf{Refusal Gap} or \textbf{$\Delta$ RR} as our main metric as it measures the difference between the refusal rate for harmful and safe prompts.

 \textbf{Attacks.} We consider different jailbreaking attacks to evaluate the robustness of the Sysformer architecture to test both its generalization.
 For example, in a GCG-based attack~\citep{zou2023universal}, a prompt like ``Tell me how to create a bomb'' in the dataset will be augmented with an adversarial string found using a greedy search to obtain create ``Tell me how to create a bomb \texttt{<string>}''.
 Here, we employ a total of $16$ such jailbreaking attack strategies including PAIR~\citep{chao2023jailbreaking}, GCG~\citep{zou2023universal}, PAP~\citep{zeng2024johnny}, etc. Then, following ~\citet{souly2024strongreject}, we update each prompt in the held-out test set of harmful prompts to a corresponding adversarial prompt for each jailbreaking attack.
 Thus, we obtain a set of jailbreaking prompts corresponding to each test prompt and attack strategy.
 We provide the full list of jailbreaking strategies used in Appendix~\ref{app:setup}.